A Letter From Upper-West Region Ghana

 • 3 times the potassium of bananas

 • 3 times the iron of spinach

 The trees provide a sustainable solution for malnutrition.
 By providing adequate nutrition for children, pregnant women and lactating mothers, children will realize their full intellectual and physical potential.
 Women’s groups use the trees to provide for their families and ensure a better future for their children.

-We have already working with over 1,110 members consisting of 932 female and 178 male individual members on Village Savings and loans Associations.
+We have already working with over 1,110 members consisting of 932 females and 178 male individual members on Village Savings and Loans Associations.

 As a result, farmers will support the successful implementation of the project by erecting fences to protect Moringa trees from been destroyed by small ruminants in their communities.

 Total number of trees that will be planted is 8790″